DHRI-Curriculum/Text_Classification/sections/a03-bag_of_words.md

 df.head()
 ```

+Our resulting table should look something like this:

 |   | label  | sentence | NN | JJ |
 |---|---|---|---|---|
 | **0** | news  |  ['The', 'Fulton', 'County', 'Grand', 'Jury'... | 11 | 2